josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🏛️_ministerial_authority_and_collapse_of_lawful_refusal.md

 ## 🏮 Footer

-*🏛️ Ministerial authority and the collapse of lawful refusal* is a core structural node in the **Polaris Protocol**.
+*🏛️ Ministerial Authority And The Collapse Of Lawful Refusal* is a core structural node in the **Polaris Protocol**.

 It exists to explain **why downstream actors could not stop**, even when they could see harm, and why responsibility therefore concentrates at the point of ministerial decision.